About Michelle Rojas Luna

 I am no where near the level of being a humanitarian like Mother Teresa, however, I believe I strive to make people’s lives’ better by simply connecting with them and figuring out who they truly are as individuals.
 As I learn more and more about myself, I have come to realize that my purpose in this life is to help others, which is one of the main reasons why I started this blog.

 I am excited by people who truly live a life as their truest self and I encourage those around me to find that within themselves, explore it and live by it – in all aspects of life including their entrepreneurial endeavors.

-Ever since I can remember, I have always been able to better communicate via my writing.
+Ever since I can remember (“I’ve been popping my collar” LOL), I have always been able to better communicate via my writing.
 When I was a kid and I couldn’t get the words out to apologize to my parents for something I did wrong, I would write them a letter instead.

 In 5th grade, I began to share my writing more often and was published in my elementary school’s yearly creative arts publication.
 The poem I wrote was called “Life Never Ends” and described how although our loved ones may leave us physically, their energy, their love and the memories will always be with us.
 As most kids who write, I also wrote in a journal frequently.